Corporate Social Responsibility Singapore

 We look forward to engaging in meaningful partnerships to raise awareness of the importance of mental wellbeing, the benefits of art therapy and to contribute to a continued transformation of individuals by helping them heal from complex trauma.

-The concept and practice of CSR are embedded in companies and organisations that take on the responsibility to care for societal issues in the community through their businesses and organisational culture.
+The concept and practice of CSR are embedded in companies and organisations that take on the responsibility to care for societal issues in the community through their businesses and organisational culture in Singapore.

 CSR is an important element in developing company ethics and contributes to "doing well by doing good".
 It aims to benefit businesses, employees, and the community by being socially responsible, embodying a Singapore 'kampong' spirit of giving.